 Based on the first 1898 version of Candida, the musical A Minister's Wife debuted at the Writer's Theatre in Glencoe, IL, in May 2009.
 Writer's Theatre artistic director Michael Halberstam, who conceived the production and staged the premiere, directed the LCT production, which will conclude June 12 in the Mitzi E. Newhouse Theater.
 Previews began April 7.

+Actors Steggert, Kudisch and Fry make up the love triangle central to Shaw's tale of a wife asked to choose between her tight-laced husband and a handsome young poet.
+Completing the cast are Liz Baltes and Drew Gehling.
+Fry and Baltes both appeared in the 2009 premiere of the musical.
 The musical, according to Lincoln Center Theater, "explores the fires burning beneath the surface of a seemingly ordinary marriage.
 The Revered James Morell (Kudisch) and his wife, Candida (Fry), are happily married – or at least they think – until a romantic young poet (Steggert) enters their life."

 A Minister's Wife has sets by Allen Moyer, costumes by David Zinn, lighting by Keith Parham, sound by Scott Stauffer, orchestrations by Joshua Schmidt, musical direction by Richard Carsey and is conducted by Tim Splain.